patriciocordeiro/codexai-cli/README.md

 # CodeAI CLI

-A CLI tool to upload and analyze code projects using CodeAI.
+A CLI tool for AI-powered code analysis and automated code review using AI.

 **Version:** 1.0.0